michaenho/HolidayPackagePrediction/README.md

 This Streamlit-based web application predicts whether a customer will purchase a holiday package based on various input features.
 Users provide details such as product type, marital status, age, designation, passport status, income, and the number of follow-ups.
 The tool then uses a trained machine learning model to predict if the customer will buy the package, displaying the result on the webpage.

-Key features:

-User Inputs: Product type, marital status, age, designation, passport status, income, and follow-ups.
-Prediction: Based on the input data, the model predicts if the customer will purchase the holiday package.
-Streamlit Interface: A user-friendly interface for seamless interaction and real-time predictions.

 ![Plot](/Plots/Webpage.png)